Gottfried Wilhelm Leibniz: Monads

 Leibniz's best known contribution to metaphysics is his theory of monads, as exposited in Monadologie.
 He proposes his theory that the universe is made of an infinite number of simple substances known as monads.
 Monads can also be compared to the corpuscles of the mechanical philosophy of René Descartes and others.
 These simple substances or monads are the "ultimate units of existence in nature".
 Monads have no parts but still exist by the qualities that they have.
 These qualities are continuously changing over time, and each monad is unique.
 They are also not affected by time and are subject to only creation and annihilation.
 Monads are centers of force; substance is force, while space, matter, and motion are merely phenomenal.
-It is said that he anticipated Albert Einstein by arguing, against Newton, that space, time, and motion are completely relative as he quipped, "As for my own opinion, I have said more than once, that I hold space to be something merely relative, as time is, that I hold it to be an order of coexistences, as time is an order of successions."
-Einstein, who called himself a "Leibnizian" even wrote in the introduction to Max Jammer's book Concepts of Space that Leibnizianism was superior to Newtonianism, and his ideas would have dominated over Newton's had it not been for the poor technological tools of the time; it has been argued that Leibniz paved the way for Einstein's theory of relativity.
+He argued, against Newton, that space, time, and motion are completely relative: "As for my own opinion, I have said more than once, that I hold space to be something merely relative, as time is, that I hold it to be an order of coexistences, as time is an order of successions."
+Einstein, who called himself a "Leibnizian", wrote in the introduction to Max Jammer's book Concepts of Space that Leibnizianism was superior to Newtonianism, and his ideas would have dominated over Newton's had it not been for the poor technological tools of the time; Joseph Agassi argues that Leibniz paved the way for Einstein's theory of relativity.